 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-Felony assault in Montana is known as “aggravated assault.”
-Those charged face the possibility of serious penalties, including large fines and substantial time in state prison.
+Felony assault in Montana is known as aggravated assault, and those charged face the possibility of serious penalties, including large fines and substantial time in state prison.
 Prosecutors may bring a charge of aggravated assault in the following circumstances.

 For more information on assault with a deadly weapon, see Assault with a Deadly Weapon in Montana.